• Skip to primary navigation

 Notes

 *Choose a creamy, natural peanut butter that's silky smooth and made with just one ingredient: peanuts.
-My favorite brand is Once Again, which is available at many health foods stores.
+My favorite brand is Once Again, which is available at many natural foods stores.
+Peanut butter enthusiasts, feel free to add 20-30 grams (1-2 tablespoons) more peanut butter if you like.

 • This small-batch recipe makes 1 generous cup of frosting, enough for a single layer 8- or 9-inch cake or 8-ish cupcakes.
 Double or triple the recipe for a 9x12-inch sheet cake, or quadruple the recipe for an 8-inch cake with 2 layers and frosted sides and top.